deepomicslab/LocalHGT/README.md

 make
 cxx-compiler
 ```
 The above tools should be installed in the system path.
+While the installation process using conda can be expedited by not specifying the version, it is important to note that this approach may potentially introduce unexpected bugs.

-### Paper results generation
+## Paper results generation
 The scripts to produce the results in the paper can be found in `paper_results/*`, where some scripts might require additional python modules.
 HGT breakpoints and events detected by LocalHGT from all real samples can be seen at [Detected HGTs in real data](https://doi.org/10.5281/zenodo.10906354).

 ## Getting help